ncatlab/nlab-content/pages/1100.md

 * [[coproduct]]s in $\mathbf{H}$ are [[disjoint coproduct|disjoint]];
 * every [[groupoid object in an (infinity,1)-category|groupoid object]] in $\mathbf{H}$ is [[quotient object|effective]] (i.e. has a [[delooping]]).

-The equivalence of these two characterizations is one of the main theorems of [[Higher Topos Theory|HTT]].
+The equivalence of these two characterizations is part of the statement of [[Higher Topos Theory|HTT, theorm 6.1.0.6]].

 This is derived from the following equivalent one: